data-creative/data-creative.github.io/_posts/2017-06-19-tonebase-api.md

 <img class="img-responsive" src="{{ site.base_url }}/assets/img/posts/tonebase-req-permissions-admin.png" alt="">

+> These CRUD operation mappings provided clear requirements which would directly translate into developer efforts and aid development efficiency.
+Also, the "Notes" column formed the basis of scenarios and use cases to facilitate and enable a successful test-driven development approach.

 The System Functionality section further defined desired features for each role.
 For each feature, it described the desired user experience, client application responsibilities (including example requests), and API server responsibilities (including example responses).

 ### Development Phase

-Crafting a quality requirements document is essential to minimizing ambiguity and maximizing productivity and efficiency during the development phase.
-A good technical requirements document lends itself to be directly translated into subcomponent developer tasks.

-I used a simple spreadsheet to track development priorities and share progress with clients.
+After compiling an inventory of system requirements, I used a simple spreadsheet to track development priorities and share progress with clients.

 <img class="img-responsive" src="{{ site.base_url }}/assets/img/posts/tonebase-dev-priorities.png" alt="">